-The initial step in bulk sampling will be to remove vegetation followed by the topsoil (overburden) which will be stockpiled for rehabilitation purposes of the mined-out areas.
+The aim of these activities is to extract mineralized material in the prospecting area.
+The initial step will be to remove vegetation followed by the topsoil (overburden) which will be stockpiled for rehabilitation purposes of the mined-out areas.

 Earth moving machinery such as excavators and dump trucks will be used to remove the waste and mineralized materials.
 Because of the proposed dimensions and depths of the pits, proper pit planning is of utmost importance, thus the expertise of a qualified engineer familiar with open pit/open cast mining will be utilised.
 The right slopes (angles) and positions of the ramps (haul roads) into and out of the pits are important to ensure optimum and safe movement of machinery in and out of the pits.
-The depth of the water table must be determined by means of a drill hole to ensure that the proposed depth of the pit will be at least 5M above the water table.
+The depth of the water table must be determined by means of a drill hole to ensure that the proposed depth of the pit will be at least 5m above the water table.
 Preservation of groundwater resources is crucial.
 Stopping the pit well above the water table will also avoid the risk of flooding inside the pit.
 The overburden materials excavated from the pits must be stockpiled closest to the mined-out areas so that during rehabilitation, moving this material back into the pit will not be a costly exercise.
 The shape of the pits will be determined by the strike and dip of the lithologies.
-Highwall stability must be assessed and always maintained to avoid possible slope failure.
+Highwall stability must be assessed and maintained at all times to avoid possible slope failure.
 Dressing down the highwalls to remove overhangs must be done frequently.
 A risk assessment checklist of the site and machinery must be done at the start of every working shift and identified risks must be addressed and fixed.
 The material (both ore and waste) removed from the pits will be loaded and transported from the pit using dump trucks and taken to either the plant for processing or the waste stockpile.
 Dump trucks transporting material to the plant must be put through a weigh bridge so that the exact tonnage of the material can be recorded before tipping.
 A weekly survey of stockpiled material must be done so that exact tonnage of material removed from the pit and stockpiled can be reconciled.